 Choosing the appropriate water filtration system depends on your home’s unique needs and water quality issues.
 The first step is assessing your tap water - do tests reveal high levels of lead, cysts, organic pollutants or other contaminants?

 This will indicate whether a simple carbon filter or a more rigorous technology like reverse osmosis is needed.
-You should also consider how much water you use daily and the number of people in your household to size the filter appropriately.
+To size the filter appropriately, you should also consider how much water you use daily and the number of people in your household.

 Your budget will further determine which options are feasible.
 Look for filters with affordable replacement components, as maintenance is essential.